-The research and development expenses for the financial year amounted to KEUR 24,908 (PY: 23,544).
+The research and development expenses for the financial year amounted to KEUR 26,713 (PY: 24,908).

-Thereof KEUR 24,408 (PY: 23,044) was expensed and KEUR 500 (PY: 500) was capitalized as development cost for individual projects under other intangible assets, because their future recoverability could reasonably be assured.
+Thereof EUR 3,600 (PY: 500) was capitalized as development cost for individual projects under other intangible assets, because their future recoverability could reasonably be assured.